 Be sure to provide correct information.
 Anyone who fails to provide correct information or who knowingly and willfully provides false or untrue information to the Marketplace may be subject to a penalty and other law enforcement action.

+Do I have to provide Social Security numbers (SSNs) for people listed on my application?
 People who apply for health coverage need to provide an SSN if they have one.
 An application filer must also provide the SSN of any tax filer who isn’t applying for health coverage if the tax filer’s tax information will be used to verify the household’s eligibility for help with paying for health coverage.
 Other people not applying for health coverage are encouraged to provide their SSNs to speed up the application process, but aren’t required to provide one.
 We use SSNs to check income and other information to see who’s eligible for help with health coverage costs.
 If someone wants help getting an SSN, they can visit socialsecurity.gov, or call 1-800-772-1213.
 TTY users should call 1-800-325-0778.

 Lawfully present immigrants can apply for health coverage.
 Immigration information entered into the Marketplace will be used for administration of the Marketplace and insurance affordability programs only.
 People who aren’t applying for health coverage don’t need to provide their citizenship or immigration status.
 Use of coverage obtained through the Marketplace or insurance affordability programs won’t affect a person who’s in the process of becoming a lawful permanent resident (green card holder) and won’t be considered a public charge.
 A public charge is an individual who is likely to become primarily dependent on the government for subsistence, as demonstrated by either the receipt of public cash assistance for income maintenance or institutionalization for long-term care at government expense.